 You want to keep your family safe this spring and summer.
 That said, you’re not so sure about store-bought bug sprays.
 Why should you feel comfortable using a product with ingredients that are practically written in another language?

 We understand where you’re coming from.
 That’s why we recommend using essential oils instead.
-This form of natural mosquito control acts a great repellent to these insects.
+This form of natural mosquito control acts as a great repellent to these insects.

 Here are 10 essential oils for better natural mosquito control.
 Use one or more of these for a bug-free spring and summer.